Facebook: Our video selfie test is for spotting bots, doesn’t use facial recognition

 — Jane Manchun Wong (@wongmjane) November 5, 2019

-Facebook clarified to VentureBeat that only accounts which are suspected of being “fake” might be prompted to volunteer a “video selfie,” which the spokesperson characterized as similar to a Captcha challenge in nature.
+Facebook clarified to VentureBeat that only accounts which are suspected of being “fake” would be prompted to volunteer a “video selfie,” which the spokesperson characterized as similar to a Captcha challenge in nature.

-Speculation that Facebook might begin to use facial recognition for ID verification recalled controversy over the social network’s use of the technology in photos and tagging suggestions.
+Speculation that Facebook might begin to use facial recognition for ID verification recalled the controversy over the social network’s use of the tech in photos and tagging suggestions.
 The U.S. Federal Trade Commission in July levied a historic $5 billion fine on the company partially over the facial recognition feature, which the agency said misrepresented users’ ability to control how their pictures were used.

+Facebook has been piloting increasingly sophisticated methods of detecting and combating automated activity on its platform.
+It previously said that it disabled over half a million fake accounts in the first three months of 2018 — often within minutes of registration — and that it took down nearly a billion pieces of spam in the same period.
+And more recently, Facebook reported that it removed more than 2 billion fake accounts during the first half of this year.